commercelayer/commercelayer-js-auth/packages/js-auth/README.md

 # Commerce Layer JS Auth

-A JavaScript Library wrapper that helps you use the Commerce Layer API for [Authentication](https://docs.commercelayer.io/developers/authentication).
+A JavaScript library designed to simplify [authentication](https://docs.commercelayer.io/developers/authentication) when interacting with the Commerce Layer API.

 ## What is Commerce Layer?